Aircraft carrier: South Korea

 South Korea has set tentative plans for procuring two light aircraft carriers by 2033, which would help make the ROKN a blue water navy.
 In December 2020, details of South Korea's planned carrier program (CVX) were finalized.
 A vessel of about 40,000 tons is envisaged carrying about 20 F-35B fighters as well as future maritime attack helicopters.
 Service entry had been anticipated in the early 2030s.
 The program has encountered opposition in the National Assembly.
 In November 2021, the National Defense Committee of the National Assembly reduced the program's requested budget of 7.2 billion KRW and to just 500 million KRW (about $400K USD), effectively putting the project on hold, at least temporarily.
 However, on 3 December 2021 the full budget of 7.2 billion won was passed by the National Assembly.
 Basic design work is to begin in earnest starting 2022.

+In 2025, however, Korean CVX program have cancelled and replaced with new drone carrier program.